groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/jpg.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Discover GroupDocs.Comparison for .NET API"
+    title: "Exploring GroupDocs.Comparison for .NET API features"
     link: "/comparison/net/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for .NET is a native .NET API designed for comparing multiple images and documents of the same format.
-It aids in detecting differences within paragraphs, words, characters, shapes, and even the text styles of the compared documents.
-With the ability to merge these changes and export to a final document, it supports comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—all without the need for any external libraries.
+       The GroupDocs.Comparison for .NET API offers extensive functionality for comparing JPG images, generating reports containing distinctions within selected images.
+Our software seamlessly integrates into .NET projects without requiring additional libraries, enabling you to achieve your objectives with minimal code.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to compare multiple JPG files using C#"
+    title: "Comparing JPG Pictures using C#"
     content: |
-      It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many JPG files.
+      Manage JPG File Content with [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/)

-      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) using your favorite package manager
+      1. Acquire GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) and integrate it into your project
-      2. Provide an instance of Comparer class with full path to initial JPG file
+      2. Instantiate the Comparer object and specify the path to the JPG image
-      3. Append at least one other JPG to Comparer
+      3. Include another JPG image for analysis
-      4. Get a final report with precisely described differences
+      4. Review the report saved to the local disk

     code:
       platform: "net"